 PHASE 2 FUNDING PARTNERS*

 *As of mid-2017.
-Confirmation of additional funding partners is pending.
+Note: The confirmation of additional funding partners is pending.

 Federal and Provincial Governments

 City of Chilliwack